emimartin26/react-spotify/README.md

 ---
 ## Requirements

 For development, you will only need Node.js  and a node global package, Yarn, installed in your environment.

 ### Node
+    Node version : v12.16.3
 - #### Node installation

 To install Node I recommend to use [NVM](https://github.com/nvm-sh/nvm).
 If the installation was successful, you should be able to run the following command.

     $ node --version
-    v8.11.3
+    v12.16.3

     $ npm --version
     6.1.0

-If you need to update `npm`, you can make it using `npm`!
-Cool right?
-After running the following command, just open again the command line and be happy.

-    $ npm install npm -g

 ###
 ### Yarn installation